jliottard/music-list-player/README.md

 ### How to test

-To run the tests, in the virtual environment with the dependencies in `dev_requirements.txt` installed, use in the project root directory:
+To run the tests, in the virtual environment with the dependencies from `python_requirements/requirements.txt` and `python_requirements/dev_requirements.txt` installed, use in the project root directory:

 ```bash
 pytest